sukeswan/cse210A-asgtest/README.md

 2. Run the test cases with the command `./test.sh`.
 This will run makefile which will download pyinstaller onto your computer, make an executable callled arith, and then run the test cases.

-3. To manually run the test cases, use the command `make mainn`.
+3. To manually run the test cases, use the command `make main`.

+4. To delete the `arith` executable, you can run the command `make clean`

 NOTE: As I am just learning what ASTs are and how to use them, I followed the tutorial linked [here](https://ruslanspivak.com/lsbasi-part7/).
 It comes reccomended by Prof Flanagan and Sherry, the TA.
 I also worked with Donald Stewart on the Makefile and we talked about ASTs and programming languages.